ckolluru/ckolluru.github.io/_portfolio/nerve-imaging.md

 ![Methods](/images/portfolio/phd_research_crop2.png)

-Image slices at regular spacing within an image stack is shown below.
+Image slices at regular spacing within an image stack are shown below.
 The dark rings are the myelin sheaths of a myelinated neuron.
 As we progress in the stack, we identify a small group of fibers (dashed lines) moving from one fascicle to another.

 ![Results - slices](/images/portfolio/muse_results.png)